zxkjack123/clash-for-linux-install/vpn-tools/README.md

 ## 📁 Folder Contents

-This folder contains **14 testing scripts** and **5 documentation files** designed to optimize and monitor your VPN/proxy performance.
+This folder contains a curated set of testing scripts and documentation designed to optimize and monitor your VPN/proxy performance.

 ## 🎯 Quick Start